How to Plant

-If you follow the above instructions you should see seedlings within 2-3 weeks, but here are some top growing tips:
+If you follow the instructions in this video you should see seedlings within 2-3 weeks, but here are some top growing tips:

 Plant within 18 months

 It is best to plant all of our seed paper products within 18 months.
 After this time the paper will still sprout, but the germination rate will begin to decline.
 In addition, try and store your plantable paper products in dry and cool conditions, as heat and humidity can also affect the viability of the seeds.

 The paper will germinate planted dry and followed with a good water, but alternatively, you can hold the paper under a cold tap for a few seconds before planting to ensure the seeds get off to a good start!

 The paper needs to be kept moist until the seeds have germinated.
 This softens the paper and helps the tiny seedlings break through.
 Do not make the mistake of 'over-watering' them though, the paper should be damp, not swimming!